-ELIAH does not snap into the mounting shell correctly
+ELIAH does not snap correctly into the mounting tray

 Please check the following points:

-- The electrical installation is correctly stowed away and cannot be jammed.
-If the installation cables are very long, cables may have to be shortened.
-Please make sure that the cables at ELIAH should only be shortened if you no longer want to take advantage of the “money back guarantee”.
+- The electrical installation is correctly stowed and cannot be trapped.
+In case of very long installation cables may have to be shortened.
+Please note that shortening the cables at ELIAH should only take place when you no longer wish to make use of a "money back guarantee".
 Please also note point 4.3 in the operating instructions and especially Figure 3.

-- The assembly shell may be strained.
-This is possible due to an uneven ceiling, imprecise drill holes, or excessive tightening of the installation screws.
-You can loosen the screws to the ceiling so far that the corners of the mounting shell just touch the ceiling.
+- The mounting tray may be strained.
+This is possible due to an uneven ceiling, imprecise drill holes, or overtightening of the installation screws.
+You can loosen the screws to the ceiling until the corners of the mounting tray just touch the ceiling.

-- If the drill holes are not precise and you no longer want to take advantage of the “money back guarantee”, the mounting bracket can also be adapted to the drill hole.
-To do this, you can use a 5 mm metal drill to widen the existing mounting hole accordingly, or even to set completely new mounting holes.
-For this we recommend a position as close as possible to the original fastening hole, but also positioned so that the screw is not later visible from the outside.
+- If the drill holes are not precise and you no longer want to claim a "money back guarantee", the mounting shell can also be adapted to the drill hole.
+To do this, you can take a 5 mm metal drill bit to widen the existing mounting hole accordingly, or even to set completely new mounting holes.
+For this, we recommend a position as close as possible to the original mounting hole, but also positioned so that the screw is not visible from the outside later.

-- The assembly ropes may be in the way.
-As soon as the electrical installation is connected and the fall protection has been installed, you can also unhook the assembly ropes and stow them separately in the corners beforehand.
-Just make sure that the assembly ropes do not cover the magnet pads.
+- The mounting ropes may be in the way.
+As soon as the electrical installation is connected and the guardrail has been mounted, you can also unhook the mounting ropes again and stow them separately in the corners in advance.
+Just make sure that the mounting ropes do not cover the magnet supports.

 Can I also mount ELIAH vertically?

-On circuits with 4 amps, 6 amps or more than 10 amps.
-The device can be configured accordingly for a lower maximum heating output of 800 watts or 1200 watts.
-This corresponds to circuits with 4 amps or 6 amps fuse protection.
+To circuits with 4 amp, 6 amp or more than 10 amp fuse protection.
+The unit can be configured for a lower maximum heat output of 800 watts or 1200 watts.
+This corresponds to circuits with 4 ampere or 6 ampere fuse protection.

-For maximum heating output and use as a rapid heater, the circuit should be designed for at least 10 amperes.
-However, lower heating outputs are still suitable for small toilets or bathrooms.
+For maximum heating power and use as a rapid heater, the circuit should be rated for at least 10 amps.
+However, lower heating capacities are still suitable for small WCs or bathrooms.
 The ideal design includes:

 How is ELIAH connected electrically?